Honeywell 316: History

 Honeywell bought the company after the 24 trio, and built the balance of the Series 16.

-The H-316 was used by Charles H. Moore to develop the first complete, stand-alone implementation of Forth at NRAO.
-The Honeywell 516 was used in the NPL network, and the 516 and later the 316 were used as Interface Message Processors (IMP) for the ARPANET.
-It could also be configured as a Terminal IMP (TIP), which added support for up to 63 teletype machines through a multi-line controller.
+The Honeywell 516 was used in the NPL network for the first implementation of packet switching in early 1969.
+The 516 and later the 316 were also used as Interface Message Processors (IMP) for the ARPANET.
+In addition, it was later configured as a Terminal IMP (TIP), which added support for up to 63 teletype machines through a multi-line controller.

+The H-316 was used by Charles H. Moore to develop the first complete, stand-alone implementation of Forth at NRAO in 1971.

 The original Prime computers were designed to be compatible with the Series-16 minicomputers.

 The Honeywell 316 also had industrial applications.
 A 316 was used at Bradwell nuclear power station in Essex as the primary reactor temperature-monitoring computer until summer 2000, when the internal 160k disk failed.
 Two PDP-11/70s, which had previously been secondary monitors, were moved to primary.

 Hardware description

 The 316 succeeded the earlier DDP-516 model and was promoted by Honeywell as suitable for industrial process control, data-acquisition systems, and as a communications concentrator and processor.
 The computer processor was made from small-scale integration DTL monolithic silicon integrated circuits.
 Most parts of the system operated at 2.5 MHz, and some elements were clocked at 5 MHz.
-The computer was a bitwise-parallel 2's complement system with 16-bit word length.
+The computer is a bitwise-parallel 2's complement system with 16-bit word length.
 The instruction set was a single-address type with an index register.
 Initially released with a capacity of 4096 through 16,384 words of memory, later expansion options allowed increasing memory space to 32,768 words.
-Memory cycle time was 1.6 microseconds; an integer register-to-register "add" instruction took 3.2 microseconds.
+Memory cycle time is 1.6 microseconds; an integer register-to-register "add" instruction takes 3.2 microseconds.
 An optional hardware arithmetic option was available to implement integer multiply and divide, double-precision load and store, and double-precision (31-bit) integer addition and subtraction operations.
-It also provided a normalization operation, assisting implementation of software floating-point operations.
+It also provides a normalization operation, assisting implementation of software floating-point operations.

-The programmers' model of the H-316 consisted of the following registers:
+The programmers' model of the H-316 consists of the following registers: